panda3d/panda3d-docs/programming/networking/distributed/client-repositories.rst

            # synced before we can enter another zone and wait for the
            # game object.
 The uniqueName is important that we get the
            # correct, our sync message from the TimeManager and not
-           # accidentaly a message from another client
+           # accidentally a message from another client
            self.acceptOnce(self.uniqueName('gotTimeSync'), self.syncReady)

        def syncReady(self):